Eric-Xu/Ruby/library_OOP_TDD/README.md

 # Test

-To run all the test:
+To run all the tests:

 ```
 bundle install